-Emory Lindquist Honors aims to support Wichita State University’s mission as an urban research university by recruiting strong students to the program and then motivating those students to learn about and contribute solutions to local, national and international problems.
-Honors emphasizes high expectations; active and service learning; close interaction between students and professors (in and out of class); global and cultural awareness; teamwork and leadership development; and the cultivation of skills related to lifelong learning, good citizenship and success in the workplace.
+Wichita State's Honors College emphasizes high expectations; close interaction between students and professors (in and out of class); global and cultural awareness; active and service learning; teamwork and leadership development; and the cultivation of skills related to lifelong learning, good citizenship and success in the workplace.

-Wichita State is a member of the National Collegiate Honors Council (NCHC) and the Great Plains Honors Council (GPHC), and the Council on Undergraduate Research (CUR).
+Wichita State is a member of the National Collegiate Honors Council (NCHC), the Great Plains Honors Council (GPHC), and the Council on Undergraduate Research (CUR).
 For more, see our 2013-2014 Annual Report.

 » Development of the Honors College and future plans.